owncloud/ocis/docs/ocis/adr/0011-global-url-format.md

 * Good, because bookmarks cannot break
 * Good, because URLs do not disclose unshared path segments
+* Bad, because the web UI needs to look up the space id in a registry to build an API request for the `/dav/space` endpoint
 * Bad, because URLs reveal no context to users

 ### Path based URLs